Donders-Institute/bidscoin/README.md

 The key-value heuristics are stored in flexible, human readable and broadly supported [YAML](http://yaml.org/) files.
 The nifti- and json-files are generated with [dcm2niix](https://github.com/rordenlab/dcm2niix).
 For more information on the installation and requirements, see the [installation guide](./docs/installation.md).

-Currently, BIDScoiner is quite [functional](#bidscoiner-functionality--todo), but note that only option (1) has been implemented for DICOM files.
+Currently, BIDScoin is quite [functional](#bidscoin-functionality--todo), but note that only option (1) has been implemented for DICOM files.
 (Options (2) and (3) are planned for future versions, such that (3) takes precedence over (2), which in turn takes precedence over (1)).

-BIDScoiner is a user friendly toolkit that requires no programming knowledge in order to use it, just some basic file handling and, possibly, minor (YAML) text editing skills.
+BIDScoin is a user friendly toolkit that requires no programming knowledge in order to use it, just some basic file handling and, possibly, minor (YAML) text editing skills.

-## The BIDScoiner workflow
+## The BIDScoin workflow

-BIDScoiner will take your raw data as well as a YAML file with the key-value mapping information as input, and returns a BIDS folder as output.
-Here is how to prepare the BIDScoiner inputs:
+BIDScoin will take your raw data as well as a YAML file with the key-value mapping information as input, and returns a BIDS folder as output.
+Here is how to prepare the BIDScoin inputs:

  1. **A minimally organised raw data folder**, following a `/raw/sub-[identifier]/ses-[identifier]/[seriesfolder]/[dicomfile]`